fritzy/Dulcimer/README.md

 <a name='op-db'></a>
 __db__

-This option overrides the current database defined with mf.options.db or mf.options.dbdir + mf.options.bucket for the current call.
+This option overrides the current database defined with [options.db](#mo-db) for the current call.

 ----

 <a name='op-bucket'></a>
 __bucket__

-This overrides the current database defined with mf.options.dbdir + mfoptions.bucket.
+This overrides the current bucket.

 ----